 - Try strategies to strengthen executive functioning (e.g. “plan, do, review”)

 - Use exercises or software to retrain discrete cognitive processes such as attention (see below)

 - Lumosity (visitors have free but limited access to online courses).

-- SharpBrains have a list of 50 online teasers and games categorized under memory, attention, language, etc.
+- SharpBrains have a list online teasers and games categorized under memory, attention, language, etc.

 - BrainHQ from PositScience offer some free brain games when you resister, but mostly sells their standalone programs.

 - CogniFit offers free online games that you fully unlock for $19.95/month.